Reverence and respect for the Eucharist

 “Reverence in Church and in Front of the Blessed Sacrament

-“Building upon the last point of Jesus in the Blessed Sacrament, as well as His Presence in every Holy Sacrifice of the Mass, let us return to Reverence before the Eucharist.
+“Building upon the last point of Jesus in the Blessed Sacrament, as well as His Presence in every Holy Sacrifice of the Mass, let us return to reverence before the Eucharist.
 The following are concrete steps that we can take to live out true Reverence before a three times Holy God in the Most Blessed Sacrament of the altar.

-• a) SILENCE.
-Upon entering any Church, an attitude of silence, silent respect should permeate our whole being.
+• “SILENCE.
+Upon entering any church, an attitude of silence and silent respect should permeate our whole being.
 Remember, you are in the presence of the King of Kings, the Lord of Lords, the God of the universe!

-• b) MODESTY.
+• “MODESTY.
 Our attire should be that of great modesty in front of our Lord and God.
 If we were to have a personal audience with a King, Queen, or President, our attire would be modest and dignified.
 Remember that this is God present to us in the Tabernacle!

-• c) GENUFLECTION.
+• “GENUFLECTION.
 Once again, remember that the way we pay tribute to the Eucharistic Lord in the Tabernacle is by genuflecting.
 In earlier times this was a gesture done before royalty; now, it is done before Jesus, our King and our Lord.
+[While exposition of the Blessed Sacrament is taking place, upon entering or before exiting make a profound bow, while genuflecting on both knees if possible.]

-• d) KNEELING.
+• “KNEELING.
 If we do not have serious health problems, it is most appropriate to kneel down in reverence and in silent adoration before the Eucharistic Lord.
+[To encourage and accommodate those who would kneel to receive Holy Communion, use a kneeler, the front pews or altar rails.]

-• e) PRAY: TALK TO THE LORD.
-An essential part of both adoration and reverence is that of humble, confident, and trusting prayer.
-Pour out your heart to your Lord, God, and King and He will listen to you and respond to the suppliant prayers that issue from your heart.
+• “PRAY: TALK TO THE LORD.
+An essential part of both adoration and reverence humble, confident, and trusting prayer.
+Pour out your heart to your Lord, God, and King and He will listen to you and respond to the suppliant prayers that issue from your heart. [“Talking during Mass and in a Church without sufficient reason or to the distraction of others” is listed as one of the sins against the Second Commandment in the book Deliverence Prayers For Use by the Laity.]

-• f) SIGN OF THE CROSS.
-This might be plain, obvious, or even common sense, however, part of reverence is that of making the Sign of the cross properly and with meaning.
-By saying: “In the name of the Father, and of the Son, and of the Holy Spirit”… and crossing yourself, you are reverentially expressing two important truths.
-First, the sublime Mystery of the Blessed Trinity—the belief in One God and three separate Persons: the Father, the Son, and the Holy Spirit.
-Also, included is the belief that we were saved by the Cross—the Passion, death, and Resurrection of Jesus Christ.
+• “SIGN OF THE CROSS.
+This might be plain, obvious, or even common sense, however, reverence includes making the Sign of the cross properly and with meaning.
+By saying: ‘In the name of the Father, and of the Son, and of the Holy Spirit’ and crossing yourself, you are reverentially expressing two important truths.
+First, the sublime Mystery of the Blessed Trinity – the belief in One God and three separate Persons: the Father, the Son, and the Holy Spirit.
+Also, included is the belief that we are saved by the Cross – the Passion, death, and Resurrection of Jesus Christ.

-• g) SILENT REVERENCE AND LOVE.
-Reverence can also be expressed by silently gazing with love at the Blessed Sacrament, and then looking up and contemplating Jesus on the cross loving and thanking the Lord from the depths of your heart.”
+• “SILENT REVERENCE AND LOVE.
+Reverence can also be expressed by silently gazing with love at the Blessed Sacrament, and then looking up and contemplating Jesus on the cross, loving and thanking the Lord from the depths of your heart.”
+Source: “We are called to give God reverence” by Fr.
+Ed Broom OMB, Our Sunday Visitor, September 24, 2019

 Eucharistic adoration gives reverence and respect to Jesus in the Eucharist